cian-gmit-da2020/PandS-Project/README.md

 One of the benefits of using pairplot to plot all the axes together in a single grid as opposed to in individual files is that it is very easy to view and compare the plots side-by-side and see which variables more noticeably separate the species from one another.
 It is possible to see from the image in fig.3 below that the setosa species is easily separated from the other two in almost all the axes.

 The only variable pair where the three species are closely clustered is sepal_length vs sepal_width.
-If we look at the diagonal KDE representing sepal width we can see a lot of overlap between the species which suggest that it would be difficult to distinguish between the species on this alone.
+If we look at the diagonal KDE representing sepal width we can see a lot of overlap between the species which suggest that it would be difficult to distinguish between the species on this variable measurement alone.

 If we look again at the relationship between Versicolor and Virginica Species we can again see that in general Virginica tend to be larger than their Versicolor counterparts.
-However there is a lack clear separation between the variables and in the case of sepal length vs sepal width the species are almost indistinguishable.
+However there is a lack of clear separation between the variables and in the case of sepal length vs sepal width the species are almost indistinguishable.

 **fig.3**

 <img src="https://github.com/cian-gmit-da2020/PandS-Project/blob/master/Scatter%20Pairs.png?raw=true" width=550>

 ## Final Thoughts

-From the results of the analysis above there are 3 points we can takeaway.
+From the results of the analysis above there are 3 main points we can takeaway about the Iris data.

 1. The Setosa Species can be separated from other 2 species on the basic analysis done here.
 They tend to be on average significantly smaller on 3 of the four measurements and when a scatter plot of any pair of variables, except sepal length vs sepal width, can be easily separated from the other species.
 2. The Virginica Species on average tend to be larger across all measurements than the Versicolor.
 However there is significant overlap between the two species and they are not easily separated on the plots created here.